 While lying down, place a rolled up towel under your knee.
 Lift your foot and straighten your leg, without lifting your knee off the towel.
 Hold 8 seconds and put your leg back down.
-Repeat times.
+Repeat \\\\\ times.

-🗸 🔄 Preparing To Go Upstaiı
+Preparing To Go Upstairs

-Stand up with your hands restin walker or furniture to keep your Lift your knees, one after the oth you were about to go up a stair.
+Stand up with your hands resting on your walker or furniture to keep your balance.
+Lift your knees, one after the other, as if you were about to go up a stair.
 Hold 8 seconds.

-Repeat times.
+Repeat \\\\times.

-Strengthening of the Quadric
+Strengthening of the Quadriceps